lmesi/pincereact/README.md

 ### `cordova run platform`

-Runs the app with Cordova plugins with selected pla0tform
+Runs the app with Cordova plugins with selected platform